-- Total Cost: GBP £395 (inc. Irish VAT at 23%), bookable with a GBP £125 deposit and final payment due 1 month before workshop on 9th of June (or later if no-cost payment plan has been arranged).
+- Total Cost: GBP £395 (inc. Irish VAT at 23%).
 All currencies are accepted and converted automatically.
 Go to the bottom of the page to book.

 - Payment Plans: We are happy to discuss extended payment plans, at no extra cost to you, if that makes it possible for you to attend.
 Please contact Yvonne if you would like to explore this option by emailing her at email@example.com We are sorry but we are unable to offer reduced-price places because of the significant costs involved in offering this weekend including paying Irish VAT at 23%, facilitator training, fees & supervision, indemnity insurances, marketing, management, administration, and many other digital and invisible costs.
 If you are looking for low-cost support around your childlessness, we recommend that you work through the exercises in Jody’s book (you can do so alongside others in the reading group for her book in the Gateway Women Online Community and also be sure to attend the many free webinars, events and ‘Gateway Gatherings‘ that Gateway Women organizes.
 Be sure to be on our mailing list to hear about those and/or follow Gateway Women either on Facebook, Instagram or Twitter.

 - Questions: If you have any questions prior to booking (or afterwards) please contact Yvonne directly at firstname.lastname@example.org

 To book, please go right to the bottom of this page.

 - Lunch & Breaks: Lunch will be around 1-2pm both days and is not provided but there are plenty of places nearby and you can also take a refreshing walk in Regents Park which is right outside the venue.
 We’ll also take a morning and afternoon break of 15 mins.